AlexanderDokuchaev/md-dead-link-check/README.md

 > [!NOTE]
 > Only error codes like **404 (Not Found)**, **410 (Gone)**, and **500 (Internal Server Error)**,
 > and links that don't exist are considered "dead links".
-Other error codes,
+Other error codes typically indicate
-> typically indicate temporary issues with the host server.
+> temporary issues with the host server or unsupported links for the HEAD request type.

 ## How to Use It